BTEC Level 1 Certificate / Diploma in Vocational Studies

 Welcome to the Progression department

 Our department runs all the Foundation learning courses.
-These are courses at Entry level and Level 1 and are aimed at 16 – 18 year olds who have not achieved D grades or higher at GCSE.
+These are courses at Entry level and Level 1 and are aimed at 16 – 18 year olds who have not achieved grade D or 3 or higher at GCSE.
 We offer a range of courses, so please click on the links to get more detailed information on the different options.

 The Progression department has a suite of classrooms located on the 3rd floor of the building and the experienced teaching team also includes a Head of Department, a Senior Tutor and a Student achievement office.
 The team work closely to ensure that all students have an individual learning plan to make sure that you have the support you need to achieve and progress.